-2. Select the display layout: Wall, Grid, or Carousel
+2. Select the display layout: Wall, Grid, Carousel, or Slideshow

 The second step is to select a layout from Flockler's options.
-After creating your feed, go to the ‘Display’ tab and select either the Wall, Grid, or Carousel layout.
+After creating your feed, go to the ‘Display’ tab and select either the Wall, Grid, Carousel, or Slideshow layout.

 After selecting your layout, Flockler will give you an embed code, and you can add it to any digital service.

-3. Embed the feed on any page and digital service
+3. Embed your social feed on any page and digital service

-The last step is to add Flockler to your website.
-You can add Flockler to any platform your organisation is using, and here are detailed tutorials on how to add Flockler to the most popular platforms:
+The last step is to add the Flockler-powered social media feed to your website.
+You can add Flockler to any platform your organisation is using, and here are detailed tutorials on how to embed social feeds on the most popular platforms: